delftdata/hci-auto-feat/docs/source/index.rst

 Autofeat
 ================

-Autofeat is a Python-based, user-friendly library that incor- porates our human-in-the-loop methodology for feature discovery, designed for seamless integration in any notebook environment.
+Autofeat is a Python-based, user-friendly library that incorporates our human-in-the-loop methodology for feature discovery, designed for seamless integration in any notebook environment.
-The primary objective of this process is to enhance a base table by adding new features that significantly increase the predictive accuracy of a target ML model, specifically for classi- fication tasks.
+The primary objective of this process is to enhance a base table by adding new features that significantly increase the predictive accuracy of a target ML model, specifically for classification tasks.
 AutoFeat streamlines the process of selecting and integrating relevant tables from a dataset collection into the base table, thus creating an augmented table.
 Additionally, AutoFeat employs heuristic-based feature selection strategies to eliminate